cs207team3/cs207-FinalProject/README.md

 ### Basic Usage:

-After checking out this repository:
+After cloning this repository:
 1. Follow installation instructions above: `python setup.py install`, `python setup.py test`.

 2. Create the reaction system directly from an .xml data file (see 3.1), obtain reaction data by parsing a properly formatted .xml file using the `read_data()` function (see 3.2), or manually create reactions using the constructor in the `Reaction()` class.

 #### Code Examples:

 3.1 To create a reaction system directly from a [properly formatted](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml) .xml input file, use the following code.
+The 'rxns_reversible.xml' file is found in the 'tests' folder of this repository.
 ```
 >>> from chem3.chemkin import *
 >>> from chem3.parser import *